 Avoid beginner packing mistakes – don’t pack your kitchen last

 Pack toughest rooms first.
 Kitchens have too many items hidden in the drawers, cupboards, and under the sink.
 Sorting everything out takes hours and hours and let’s be honest you use only a small number of kitchen items.
 Leave out only kitchen essentials and start packing the kitchen early.
 Naturally, kitchens take very long to pack due to the number of breakable items and utensils that need to be protected.
-Leave the kitchen last and you will welcome Homegrown Moving Company Colorado with half the plates and peelers unpacked.
+Leave the kitchen last and you will welcome Homegrown Moving and Storage Company Colorado with half the plates and peelers unpacked.

 Purge and discard